-Most roads within town are in very good condition, however, there are a few roads where development recently occurred, that are as yet unpaved and may stay so for quite some time.
-Some of these unpaved roads can be classified as scenic ways (as long as they are classified as town roads).
+Most roads within town are in very good condition, however, that are as yet unpaved and may stay so for a while.
+Some of these unpaved roads are classified as scenic ways.
 Major improvements included the widening of Route 57 from North Longyard Road to College Highway.
 This will increase the ease of access and will likely result in increased residential development within the town.
 The state has also completed the widening and repaving Routes 10/202 from the Town Hall to Tannery Road, which improves the ease by which people access Southwick from the northerly and southerly direction through the use of vehicular transportation.

 As Southwick rebuilds their roads, they ensure that sidewalks are incorporated into the design process.
 When Routes 10/202 were widened and repaved in 2012/13 sidewalks were added to both sides of the highway to ensure pedestrian access along the route.
 When Congamond Road was rebuilt in 2019 a sidewalk was installed for the entire length of the road.
-Sidewalks on Powder Mil Road to the Rail Trail well be considered in the future, possible through a Safe Routes to Schools grant program
+Sidewalks on Powder Mill Road to the Rail Trail are being proposed.
+Possibly through a Safe Routes to Schools grant program.
+The sidewalks are currently underutilized.
+It is expected that the pedestrian traffic will increase as new businesses continue to open in Southwick.